 In fact, 50% (or more!) of copywriting is editing—but it’s more substantive editing.
 Sure, we want to keep our copy as free of typos and grammatical errors as humanly possible.
 (Read: we’re still human.)
 But our job is to focus on making sure the actual copy is as strong as possible.

 Running a spelling and grammar check is the bare minimum.
-When you self edit your copywriting, you need to go beyond using Grammarly and the Hemingway App.
+When you self-edit your copywriting, you need to go beyond using free apps like Grammarly.

 1. Build in Sleep-on-It Time